-Since 2009, we have made significant contributions towards road upgrades and maintenance, including:
+Since 2009, we have made significant contributions towards upgrades and maintenance, including:

 - reconstruction of 42 kilometres of PR 280;

-- an Augmented Maintenance Program (2015 to 2020) to support additional maintenance activities, including increased grading, traffic gravel application, dust abatement, and signage;
+- continuation of the Augmented Maintenance Program through to 2020.
+This program supports additional maintenance activities, including supervision, graders, traffic gravel application, dust abatement, and signage;

-- operation of the existing weigh station on PTH 6, near Thompson, to address concerns related to truck weights and convoys.
-All of our project-related traffic is required to report to the weigh station before travelling on PR 280 and PR 290;
+- funding the operation of the existing weigh station on Provincial Trunk Highway (PTH) 6, near Thompson, to address concerns with overweight trucks and convoys.
+All of our project-related traffic is required to report to the weigh station before travelling on PR 280 and PR 290.

 Reducing our impact

 We have developed a comprehensive transportation management plan to reduce the impacts of project traffic on PR 280 and PR 290.
 The plan includes: